mikiw/DexProtocol/README.md

 ## CEX vs DEX Problems.
 TODO: Write down core problems with moving from centralized to decentralized exchanges like:
 - Orderbooks vs AAM
-- What if small order for 1$ will trigger a waterfall of other orders for 100000$, who will pay the gas fee?
+- If we will have an order book in DEX who will pay for gas?
+What if small order for 1$ will trigger a waterfall of other orders for 100000$, who will pay the gas fee?
 - Off-chain vs on-chain and game theory behind that in both cases in case of market makers
 - How arbitration of off-chain market makers will work in a decentralized world?
 Will it be worth competing from a game theory perspective?
 - Read more about matching algorithms on exchanges.